biologist79/ESPuino/README.md

   dort mit eurem Github-Login einloggen, jedoch auch "normal" anmelden.
 Dokumentation findet ihr insbesondere hier: <https://forum.espuino.de/c/dokumentation/anleitungen/10>.

+## News

+> :warning: By the end of october 2023, ESPuino switched framework from ESP32-Arduino1 to ESP32-Arduino2.
+This brought lots of improvements but as it turned out, due to memory restrictions this version no longer runs safely on ESP32 without PSRAM.
+So please make sure to use an ESP32-WROVER!

 ## Current development

 There is a [development branch (dev)](https://github.com/biologist79/ESPuino/tree/dev) that contains